joshuapalicka/joshuapalicka.github.io/ta.md

 Machine Learning is a comprehensive course that offers a broad introduction to the foundations, concepts, and algorithms of machine learning, as well as their applications in analyzing massive amounts of data for decision-making and prediction purposes.
 Students are expected to apply machine learning techniques to solve real-world problems in research or industry applications.
-Topics covered include model parameter learning, evaluation metrics, supervised learning (generative/discriminative learning and parametric/non-parametric learning), unsupervised learning (clustering, dimensionality reduction), learning theory, and performance improvement.
+Topics covered include model parameter learning, evaluation metrics, supervised learning, unsupervised learning, learning theory, and performance improvement.

 As a TA for this course, as with 5305, I found it particularly engaging to review and provide feedback on students' machine